pgrynfelder/anglican-jupyter/README.md

 Note that this is only suitable for **local** development as any jupyter server authentication is disabled.

-Then an example preamble for a notebook using anglican + incanter for charts could looks as follows:
+An example preamble for a notebook using anglican + incanter for charts could looks as follows:

 ```clj
 (ns example-namespace